DYGB: History

 The said format has proven popular to its listeners, as it quickly became the overall #1 FM radio station in Dumaguete and the entire province of Negros Oriental.

 In the same year, DYEM's owner, Negros Broadcasting and Publishing Inc., filed a case against GLBSI because the station was broadcasting nearer to that station's frequency, which is at 96.7 MHz.
 GLBSI later responded to DYEM's case by moving DYGB to its current frequency, 91.7 MHz, with the branding being changed to Power 91 FM.

 In mid-1994, DYGB-FM was relaunched as a "news and music" FM station, shifted to the masa format with news, public affairs, commentary, public service and brokered programming to its schedule.

 Since the reformat, it remains the city's most listened-to FM radio station, a distinction that still holds up to this day.
+It is also an affiliate station of the Radio Mindanao Network for its news content.